War on I-4: Postseason results

-South Florida and UCF have met head-to-head 34 times in the postseason, with 23 meetings in conference tournaments (including nine conference championship games), 10 in NCAA tournaments, and one in other postseason meetings.
+South Florida and UCF have met head-to-head 35 times in the postseason, with 24 meetings in conference tournaments (including nine conference championship games), 10 in NCAA tournaments, and one in other postseason meetings.
 (Note: The other postseason meeting was in the 2024 National Invitation Tournament.)
-The Bulls have a 17–15–2 overall postseason record against the Knights including a record of 6–4 in NCAA tournaments and 1–0 in other postseason meetings.
-The record in conference tournament games is 11–10–2 in favor of UCF.
-The Bulls have a better postseason head-to-head record in women's basketball (2–1; all in conference tournaments), men's soccer (2–1; 1–1 in NCAA tournaments and 1–0 in conference tournaments), women's soccer (2–0–2; (Note: In the two games that ended in ties, each side advanced on penalty kicks once.
+The Bulls have a 18–15–2 overall postseason record against the Knights including a record of 6–4 in NCAA tournaments and 1–0 in other postseason meetings.
+The record in conference tournament games is a split 11–11–2.
+The Bulls have a better postseason head-to-head record in baseball (4–3; including 2–2 in NCAA tournaments and 2–1 in conference tournaments), women's basketball (2–1; all in conference tournaments), men's soccer (2–1; 1–1 in NCAA tournaments and 1–0 in conference tournaments), women's soccer (2–0–2; (Note: In the two games that ended in ties, each side advanced on penalty kicks once.
 Games that go to penalty kicks are officially listed as ties in NCAA records.) all in conference tournaments), and men's tennis (3–2; all in conference tournaments).
 UCF leads in both softball (4–3; though South Florida leads 3–1 in NCAA tournaments and UCF leads 3–0 in conference tournaments) and women's tennis (3–1; all in conference tournaments).
-They are tied in both men's basketball (1–1; South Florida leads 1–0 in the NIT and UCF leads 1–0 in conference tournaments) and baseball (3–3; including 2–2 in NCAA tournaments and 1–1 in conference tournaments).
-In conference championship games specifically, South Florida leads 4–3–1, with championship game wins in baseball (2021), women's basketball (2021), and men's tennis (2017 and 2019), while UCF has beaten South Florida head-to-head for a conference title in women's basketball (2022), softball (2022), men's tennis (2021), and women's tennis (2019).
+They are tied in men's basketball (1–1; South Florida leads 1–0 in the NIT and UCF leads 1–0 in conference tournaments).
+In conference championship games specifically, the two schools are tied 4–4–1, where South Florida has championship game wins in baseball (2021), women's basketball (2021), and men's tennis (2017 and 2019), while UCF has beaten South Florida head-to-head for a conference title in women's basketball (2022), softball (2022), men's tennis (2021), and women's tennis (2019).
 The draw came in the 2017 women's soccer title game, which South Florida won 5–3 on penalty kicks (games that go to penalty kicks are officially listed as ties in NCAA records).